+a.
+Explain Provide instructions on how a consumer can designate an authorized agent can to make a request under the CCPA on the consumer's behalf.

+(6) Contact for More Information:

 - a.
-Explain Provide instructions on how a consumer can designate an authorized agent can to make a request under the CCPA on the consumer's behalf. - (6) Contact for More Information:

-- a.
-Provide consumers with a contact for questions or concerns about the business's privacy policies and practices using a method reflecting the manner in which the business primarily interacts with the consumer. - (7) Date the privacy policy was last updated. - (8) If subject to the requirements set forth in section 999.317, subsection (g), the information compiled in section 999.317, subsection (g)(1), or a link to it. - (9) If the business has actual knowledge that it sells the personal information of minors under 16 years of age, a description of the processes required by sections 999.330 and 999.331.
+Provide consumers with a contact for questions or concerns about the business's privacy policies and practices using a method reflecting the manner in which the business primarily interacts with the consumer. - (7) Date the privacy policy was last updated. - (8) If subject to the requirements set forth in section 999.317(g), the information compiled in section 999.317(g)(1) or a link to it.